 Your local community library, it's a place for our residents and friends to feel welcome.
-What does it feel like?

 With a mix of comfortable spaces that invite visitors to linger, stimulating displays that engage, and flexible vibrant spaces for kids' activities, Small Centre Libraries create a sense that this is your local lounge room.